keybraker/keybraker.github.io/about.md

 Ranking System
 A true leveling system.
 Rather than only following a users activity on text chats, Portal™ also takes into consideration the amount of time the user spends in voice channels, and how active he is in order to avoid exploitation.

+Portal™ is a fast and robust discord bot that allows you to handle your community with ease.
+Removing all the hustle and adding all the fun for you and your firends!
 </div>